Leopard: Hunting and diet

 The leopard depends mainly on its acute senses of hearing and vision for hunting.
 It primarily hunts at night in most areas.
 In western African forests and Tsavo National Park, they have also been observed hunting by day.
 They usually hunt on the ground.
 In the Serengeti, they have been seen to ambush prey by descending on it from trees.
 It stalks its prey and tries to approach as closely as possible, typically within 5 m of the target, and, finally, pounces on it and kills it by suffocation.
 It kills small prey with a bite to the back of the neck, but holds larger animals by the throat and strangles them.
 It caches kills up to 2 km apart.
 It is able to take large prey due to its powerful jaw muscles, and is therefore strong enough to drag carcasses heavier than itself up into trees; an individual was seen to haul a young giraffe weighing nearly 125 kg up 5.7 m into a tree.
 It eats small prey immediately, but drags larger carcasses over several hundred metres and caches it safely in trees, bushes or even caves; this behaviour allows the leopard to store its prey away from rivals, and offers it an advantage over them.
 The way it stores the kill depends on local topography and individual preferences, varying from trees in Kruger National Park to bushes in the plain terrain of the Kalahari.
 Before their extirpation from Europe, leopards there cached their meat in caves, as evidenced by fossilised bone accumulations in caves such as Los Rincones in the Province of Zaragoza, Spain.

+Leopards are known to drop from trees onto Impalas, which is probably an opportunistic hunting behaviour.
+A leopard falling from a height of 2.69 metres onto the back of its prey (3.55 metres total height), takes 0.7 seconds to fall and reaches a terminal velocity of 25 km/h; this hunting technique requires that the prey be unaware of the predator's attack and it also requires great precision to avoid falling on the horns of males, which allows for a safe attack.

 Average daily consumption rates of 3.5 kg were estimated for males and of 2.8 kg for females.
 In the southern Kalahari Desert, leopards meet their water requirements by the bodily fluids of prey and succulent plants; they drink water every two to three days and feed infrequently on moisture-rich plants such as gemsbok cucumbers, watermelon and Kalahari sour grass.

+It has been reported that leopards lose 5–10% of their kills to other predators in the Serengeti.